 Seaworthiness is an important concept in general maritime and admiralty law.
 It is, in fact, an ancient idea that comes from common law principles—which means it has its origins back in the time before most people could read and write.

 The general idea is that someone offering the use of his property has a duty to make sure what he provides is reasonably safe and reliable.
-In ancient times, that meant that someone loaning (or renting) a horse and cart to another person, for example, would need to take care that the horse was not lame, and that the cart was sturdy and unlikely to lose a wheel.
+In ancient times, that meant that someone loaning (or renting) a horse and cart to another person, for example, would need to take care that the horse was not lame, and that the horse was sturdy and unlikely to lose a wheel.
 The common law of the time said that, if horse and cart proved defective to the detriment of the person borrowing it, then the owner would have the obligation to compensate the borrower for his losses.

 With the development of formal maritime law in later centuries, this principle evolved into the requirement of seaworthiness for vessels traveling on waterways.
 It was recognized that water travel poses special dangers that are constantly present.
 For this reason, the people who own ships and boats ought to be held to an even higher standard of safety than the person loaning a horse and cart.
 The owner of a vessel has a duty to make sure the vessel conforms to the safety requirements a very prudent person would demand, knowing the risks of sea travel.